0x4f53/subs/readme.md

 # subs

-Grab valid domains and subdomains from files, split them if they're fused and more - straight from the command-line!
+Grab valid domains and subdomains from files, split them if they're fused, resolve them and more - straight from the command-line!
 This is a command-line utility written in Golang as a proof-of-concept for the [textsubs package](https://github.com/0x4f53/textsubs).

 Note: This tool only extracts subs from text.
 It does not extract URLs (there are several methods to do that, such as grep and regular